Valeria Golino: 1988–2000

+2000–present

+In 2000, Golino returned to Italy.
 In January 2001, she was supposed to star with Claudio Amendola in a TV mini-series called Cuore di ghiaccio, directed by Luciano Casciani, produced by Mediaset and set in Cefalù, but the project never took off the ground.

 She had a supporting role in the successful French thriller 36, Quai des Orfèvres (2004) and a leading role in Cash (2008), although the producers of the film had wanted Kristin Scott Thomas instead.
-Her role as Irene in Sacred Heart (2004) had been written specifically for her by director Ferzan Ozpetek, but she was forced to abandon the project for personal reasons.
+Her role as Irene in Sacred Heart (2004) had been written specifically for her by director Ferzan Özpetek, but she was forced to abandon the project for personal reasons.
 She was replaced by Barbora Bobuľová.

 In 2005, she was offered the leading role in Fine pena mai (2008) but she turned it down, considering herself to be too old for the part.
 The role was eventually played by Valentina Cervi.

 In 2006, Theodoros Angelopoulos cast her in The Dust of Time (2008) after being impressed by Golino's work in Respiro.
 However the many delays in the shooting forced her to drop out of the project in late 2007 for scheduling conflicts.
 She was replaced by Irène Jacob.

 In 2009, she was the subject of the monograph Valeria Golino: Respiro d'attrice by Massimo Causo.

 The following year she was offered the chance to direct a short film by the company Pasta Garofalo, Armandino e il Madre, for which she also wrote the script.
 Her first feature film as director, Honey (2013), was screened in the Un Certain Regard section at the 2013 Cannes Film Festival and won a commendation from the Ecumenical Jury.

-She played Armida Miserere, high security warden in Like the Wind (2013) directed by Marco Simon Puccioni a difficult leading role praised by the critics and awarded in festival.
+She played Armida Miserere, a high-security warden in Like the Wind (2013), directed by Marco Simon Puccioni, a difficult leading role praised by the critics and awarded in festival.

 Despite her self-deprecating reluctance, she also sang in several films, most notably her English-language films Hot Shots! and Big Top Pee-wee and in Italian in Like the Wind.
 She recorded two LPs in 1987, the song "Maybe Once More" for L'inverno and 'Piangi Roma' for Giulia Doesn't Date at Night (featuring Baustelle), the latter of which won her a Silver Ribbon award for Best Song.

 She is a member of AMPAS thanks to the invitation of Jack Lemmon and Walter Matthau.

 In 2016, she was a member of the main competition jury of the 2016 Cannes Film Festival.

+In 2018, she directed Euforia which was screened in the Un Certain Regard section at the 2018 Cannes Film Festival and is considered to be one of best performances of Riccardo Scamarcio, who played the main role.

+Her recent project, L'Arte della Gioia TV series, was screened at the 77th Cannes Film Festival.

+Personal life

+From 2005 to 2016, she dated Italian actor Riccardo Scamarcio.
+Since 2018, her partner is lawyer Fabio Palombi.
+Golino has no children.